 3.10.
 Completion time is measured by the chip given to the Racers before the race, and the Racer is responsible for it.
 The Duo must crawl or walk on all fours under the obstacle at the start and the finish gates, and the hands must touch the time measuring surface that starts the chip.
 If an irregular starting or finishing prevents valid time measurement, the given Duo will be ineligible for prizes.
 In case the chip is lost or damaged, the Racer is liable to reimburse the Organiser.
 The amount of reimbursement pertaining to each country is found under the 14th point of this document.
 The chip has to be handed in at the end of the race upon receiving the gift package and medal that is awarded to everyone who completes the race.
 Anyone who cannot hand over the chip may only receive the package if they pay for the chip on location.
-If a chip is lost, the completion time cannot be verified, so the Duo loses their eligibility for all prizes except for the medal and the gift package awarded to everyone finishing the race, if the race is otherwise completed according to the rules.
+If a chip is lost, the completion time cannot be verified, so the Duo loses their eligibility for all prizes except for the medal and the finisher’s package awarded to everyone finishing the race, if the race is otherwise completed according to the rules.
 In such cases, the Duo will be recorded at the last place on the list with the comment ‘time could not be verified’.

 3.12.
 Upon successful registration, every Racer must wear their number and have their chip on their person at all times.
 Starting numbers may only be worn at the front!
 We strongly recommend writing the number on the body as well!

 3.13.
 Time measurement starts at the starting gate and ends upon crossing the finish line.
 Completion time is the time spent between these two points.

 3.14.
-Every racer who completes the race according to the rules receives a medal and a gift package.
+Every racer who completes the race according to the rules receives a medal and a finisher’s package.

 3.15.
 The Race is completed in accordance with the rules if the Racer: